 Bandai and Toei seemed to take notice of this after the franchise's popularity with kids started to fade and their recent incarnations, including the games and Digimon Adventure tri. have been marketed towards older teens and adult fans who grew up with the original series.

 One Piece is really, really popular with girls and women.
 It might have something to do with the ludicrously masculine male characters.
 According to this chart◊, there are more 50+ year old than people aged under 18 reading it.

 May also have to do with One Piece being remarkably progressive, gender-wise, for a Shonen series.
-While there are still some Unfortunate Implications (Brook, we're looking at you!), the show compares very favorably to the many more sexist anime out there.
+While there is still some disturbing characterization (Brook, we're looking at you!), the show compares very favorably to shows that attract far more accusations of sexism.